 A situation in which sliding window functions can be quite powerful is to explore the relationship between 2 variables when a relationship is present but not linear.
 For example, the file treeshrew_data.mat (attached at the end of the tutorial) has orientation selectivity data from 91 cells sampled at different depths in the tree shrew visual cortex.
 The index that I calculated is the OV index from lab 2.3.

-Here you can see that orientation selectivity varies across depth; if you stare at the figure long enough, you might be able to tell that the median orientation selectivity in layer 4 (where inputs arrive, indirectly, from the retina).
+Here you can see that orientation selectivity varies across depth; if you stare at the figure long enough, you might be able to tell that the median orientation selectivity in layer 4 (where inputs arrive, indirectly, from the retina) is lower than in layer 2/3.
 Let's calculate a sliding median to help reveal this fact:

 Here we see, side by side, the behavior of the median cell at each depth (smoothed over 0.2 mm) and the variation that is observed.